teleprint-me/fixed-point/docs/building.md

 # Building Fixed-Point Library

-The fixed-point library is designed as a library, rather than a standalone program.
+Fixed-Point is designed as a library, rather than a standalone program.
 Example programs are included for demonstration purposes and convenience.

-Although I typically prefer using binaries directly in shell scripts or Makefiles, I've started learning CMake for this project despite its complexity.
+Although I typically prefer writing shell scripts or Makefiles for build processes, I've started learning CMake for this project despite its complexity.
 While CMake is powerful, its depth can be overwhelming.

-The core library is written in C, with example programs sometimes using limited C++ features.
+The core fixed-point library is written in C, with example programs sometimes using limited C++ features.
 Despite C++'s advanced capabilities, especially in generics, metaprogramming, and the Standard Template Library (STL), I find C’s simplicity preferable.

 ## Repository Structure